Extracellular Matrix Disorders: Molecular Mechanisms and Treatment Targets

 Cell biology of procollagen misfolding

-Imaging of fluorescent procollagen enabled us to demonstrate that normally folded molecules are loaded into Golgi-bound transport vesicles at ER exit sites (ERESs) that are marked by the coat protein complex II (COPII).
-Contrary to widely held beliefs, however, such vesicles do not have a COPII coat nor do they contain HSP47, a collagen-specific ER chaperone that preferentially binds to natively folded procollagen to assist in its folding and loading into ERESs.
+Our current research focuses on the cell biology of procollagen misfolding.
+In one approach, we use live-cell imaging to investigate the synthesis, folding, trafficking, and degradation of fluorescently tagged procollagen in osteoblasts.
+Such imaging of osteoblasts transiently transfected with fluorescent procollagen chains revealed new pathways of sorting and trafficking of normally folded and misfolded procollagen molecules in the cell.
+As expected, normally folded procollagen is loaded into Golgi-bound transport vesicles at ER exit sites (ERESs) that are marked by the coat protein complex II (COPII).
+Contrary to widely held beliefs, however, these vesicles do not have a COPII coat nor do they contain HSP47, a collagen-specific ER chaperone that preferentially binds to natively folded procollagen to assist in its folding and loading into ERESs.
 Instead, transport-vesicle formation depends on COPI coat assembly and HSP47 release at distal regions of ERESs, potentially explaining unusual skeletal pathologies caused by mutations in HSP47, COPI, and COPII coat proteins.
 Misfolded procollagen is retained at ERESs, resulting in a COPII–dependent modification of ERES membranes by ubiquitin and autophagic machinery.
 We discovered that such ERESs are then directly engulfed by lysosomes and degraded, delineating a new ERES micro-autophagy pathway.

 Rerouting of ERES–loaded cargo from secretion to micro-autophagy may have wide implications.
 It is likely to be a general rather than a collagen-specific phenomenon, considering the known COPII coat involvement in both protein secretion and degradation.
 The hypothesis is currently under investigation in our and several collaborating laboratories.
 From clinical and translational perspectives, our findings may explain why patients with mutations in different COPII proteins have distinct pathologies in the development of bone, cartilage, and other tissues.

-In another approach, we are investigating the cell-stress response to procollagen misfolding caused by a Gly610 to Cys substitution in the triple-helical region of pro-alpha2(I).
+In another approach, we are investigating cell-stress response to procollagen misfolding caused by a Gly610 to Cys substitution in the triple-helical region of pro-alpha2(I).
 We helped develop a mouse model of OI with this mutation (G610C mouse), which mimics the pathology found in a large group of patients with the same mutation.
-Our study of this model demonstrated that misfolding and accumulation of mutant procollagen in the ER of osteoblasts causes ER disruption, resulting in cell stress and malfunction.
+Our study of this model revealed misfolding and accumulation of mutant procollagen in the ER of fibroblasts and osteoblasts, resulting in cell stress and malfunction.
 We are therefore investigating the mechanism of this stress and its role in pathology by altering how the cells adapt to it and by examining cell-stress response pathways activated by the mutation.
-For instance, we reduced autophagic degradation of ERESs containing misfolded procollagen by osteoblast-specific knockout of ATG5 (autophagy-related factor 5).
+Specifically, we reduced autophagic degradation of ERESs containing misfolded procollagen by osteoblast-specific knockout of ATG5 (autophagy-related factor 5).
 Increased bone pathology caused by the resulting additional accumulation of misfolded procollagen in the ER confirmed our hypothesis that osteoblast cell stress and malfunction associated with such accumulation play a significant role in OI pathophysiology.
-More detailed analysis of the ATG5 knockout effects confirmed that ERES microautophagy is the primary pathway of misfolded procollagen degradation in G610C osteoblasts.
-Furthermore, more recent studies revealed that accumulation of misfolded G610C procollagen in osteoblast ER activates transcription of the integrated stress response genes (e.g., Ddit3, Eif4ebp1, and Nupr1) but not of the canonical ER stress transducers Atf4 and Hspa5, suggesting non-canonical cell stress and identifying its transducers as Atf5 and Hspa9 paralogs of Atf4 and Hspa5.
-We validated these findings by bulk, single-cell, and spatially resolved RNA sequencing, as well as by in situ RNA hybridization and Western blotting.
+Next, our studies revealed that accumulation of misfolded G610C procollagen in osteoblast ER activates transcription of the integrated stress response genes (e.g., Ddit3, Eif4ebp1, and Nupr1) but not of the canonical ER stress transducers Atf4 and Hspa5, suggesting non-canonical cell stress and identifying its transducers as Atf5 and Hspa9 paralogs of Atf4 and Hspa5.
+We validated these findings by bulk, single-cell, and spatially resolved RNA sequencing as well as by in situ RNA hybridization.
+We are currently investigating the cell-stress pathways activated by these transducers, aiming to identify potential therapeutic targets for alleviating the cell stress, improving osteoblast function, and thereby reducing the severity of bone pathology.
+More recently, by combining the live-cell imaging, genetic, and biochemical analysis, we found that the unusual cell-stress response in G610C osteoblasts is triggered by recognition of the misfolded procollagen at ERESs rather than by ER–lumen chaperones responsible for activating the canonical unfolded protein response (UPR).
+Blockage of ERESs by misfolded procollagen results in accumulation of all secretory proteins in the ER lumen and ER dilation, which is not initially accompanied by the UPR.
+Increased protein accumulation in the ER of cells not capable of handling it eventually leads to misfolding of other proteins and triggering the UPR as a secondary response.
+In G610C mice, most osteoblasts avoid an UPR by reducing procollagen synthesis and entering a less functional state.
+In contrast, hypertrophic chondrocytes in the growth plate of the same animals do trigger a secondary UPR, which blocks their transition into osteoblasts and thereby limits longitudinal bone growth (probably because they produce less type I collagen and a much larger fraction of other proteins).

 New approaches to analysis and treatment of ECM pathology

 To pursue the strategy, we are examining the effects of enhancing the natural ability of cells to remove and degrade misfolded molecules via autophagy, which is the simplest way to prevent their pathogenic accumulation in the ER.
-Our studies on autophagy enhancement by a low-protein diet or intermittent fasting in G610C mice revealed improved osteoblast differentiation and function, resulting in better bone quality, but we also observed stunted animal growth.
-We are thus evaluating other approaches that might provide the same benefits of autophagy enhancement without long-term nutrient deficiency.
+Our preliminary study of autophagy enhancement by a low-protein diet (LPD) in G610C mice revealed improved osteoblast differentiation and function, resulting in better bone quality, but prolonged LPD stunted animal growth.
+We are thus testing intermittent LPD and fasting approaches that might provide the same benefits of autophagy enhancement without long-term nutrient deficiency.

-In particular, we are testing drugs known to reduce ER disruption by enhancing secretion and autophagy of misfolded proteins (e.g., 4-phenylbutyrate [4PBA]) and drugs (e.g., integrated stress response inhibitor [ISRIB]) known to reduce the impact of accumulating misfolded proteins on overall protein synthesis.
+At the same time, we are testing approaches to reducing misfolded procollagen load in bone cells.
+For instance, our studies on the effects of reduced and increased ATG5 expression confirmed in vivo degradation of misfolded procollagen by osteoblasts via ERES micro-autophagy, but we also found that this pathway is only moderately affected by ATG5, necessitating a search for other therapeutic targets.
+We are therefore testing drugs known to reduce ER disruption by enhancing secretion and autophagy of misfolded proteins (e.g., 4-phenylbutyrate or 4PBA) and drugs (e.g., ISRIB) known to reduce the impact of accumulating misfolded proteins on overall protein synthesis.
 We found that 4PBA reduces bone pathology in a zebrafish model of OI and in G610C mice.
 In such mice, however, low-dose 4PBA treatment improved the function of hypertrophic chondrocytes and their conversion into osteoblasts but not the function of osteoblasts, probably because it alleviated secondary UPR more efficiently than the primary non-canonical cell stress.
 At the same time, a higher-dosage treatment is challenging because 4PBA is very rapidly metabolized and therefore difficult to deliver in a sustainable fashion to bone cells.
 We are therefore exploring other drugs, alternative delivery methods, and other approaches.

 We also conducted translational studies of OI caused by missense mutations in type I collagen that are not substitutions of obligatory Gly residues.
 For instance, we found that substitutions of Y-position arginine (Y-Arg) residues in the Gly-X-Y triplets within the collagen triple helix cause procollagen misfolding and accumulation in the ER to almost the same extent as Gly substitutions, likely because Y-Arg enhances collagen triple-helix stability and promotes triple-helix folding through binding of HSP47.